 Vermicompost also benefits the environment by reducing the need for chemical fertilizers and decreasing the amount of waste going to landfills.
 Vermicompost production is trending up worldwide and it is finding increasing use especially in Western countries, Asia-Pacific and Southeast Asia.

 A relatively new product from vermicomposting is vermicompost tea which is a liquid produced by extracting organic matter, microorganisms, and nutrients from vermicompost.
-Unlike vermicompost and compost, this tea may be applied directly to plant foliage, reportedly to enhance disease suppression.
+Unlike vermicompost and compost, this liquid organic fertilizer may be applied directly to plant foliage, reportedly to enhance disease suppression.
 Vermicompost tea also may be applied to the soil as a supplement between compost applications to increase biological activity.

 Vermicompost may be sold in bulk or bagged with a variety of compost and soil blends.
 Markets include home improvement centers, nurseries, landscape contractors, greenhouses, garden supply stores, grocery chains, flower shops, discount houses, and the general public.